-Cotton fiber is a thread-like substance, called “Staple”.
+Understanding how cotton is produced is essential to understanding textile manufacturing.
+Cotton production for textiles centers around the cotton fiber, a thread-like substance called the “staple”.
 Grown in warm drier climates, cotton requires 4-5 months of 60°F – 86°F weather.
 Although the textile industry has migrated east, The U.S. cotton industry still thrives, ranking third behind China and India.

-The length of staples determines the quality of cotton.
-The higher the length, the better the cotton is.
-Staple length can vary from .375” to 2.25” depending on variety and growing location (temperature, fertility, and water stress all affect the length of the staple).
+The length of the staples determines the quality of cotton and different varieties of cotton have different lengths of staples.
+The longer the length, the better the cotton is for quality cotton textile production.
+Staple length varies from .375” to 2.25” depending on the variety and where it was grown.
+Temperature, fertility, and water stress all affect the length of the staple.

 Types of Cotton